Grass Ain't Greener: Music video

 On August 26, 2016, Chris Brown uploaded the music video for "Grass Ain't Greener" on his YouTube and Vevo account.
 The video was directed by Brown, and shot in August in the desertified surroundings of Los Angeles, and in a forest outside Fresno, California.

 Synopsis

-The video starts with Brown driving towards a party in the desertified surroundings of Los Angeles, with his friends in the car, interpreted by members of his OHB crew, being skeptical, claiming that he's “always chasing a girl”, mentioning that his ex-girlfriend might be at the party they're headed.
-The crew arrives to the foggy club, where dancers in lingerie are laying in hoops that are hanging from the ceiling.
-Brown looks around while flashes of his ex-girlfriend pop up in his mind.
+The video starts with Brown driving towards a party in the desertified surroundings of Los Angeles, with his friends in the car, played by members of his OHB crew, who are skeptical, claiming that he’s 'always chasing a girl', and mention that his ex-girlfriend might be at the party.
+Upon arriving at the foggy club, they notice dancers in lingerie lying in hoops suspended from the ceiling.
+Brown looks around as flashes of his ex-girlfriend appear in his mind.
 The girl is dressed in tribal-like clothing with white paint on her body.
-The dancers turn out to be vampires, with Brown starting to chase around a girl in a black bikini top, that bites his neck.
-The video ends with the girl he was having flashes of in the beginning, seductively looking at the camera before turning around and walking away into the forest.
+Brown starts chasing a girl in a black bikini top, who bites his neck: the dancers turn out to be vampires.
+The video concludes with the girl from the initial flashes seductively looking at the camera before turning and walking away into the forest.